 In 2019 we plan to bring together research efforts in the many fields that now inform – and draw from — school-based wellness programs: nutrition, mindfulness, nature ed, cognition-supporting PE and more.
 The relationship with SEL belongs in that examination.

-It is also worth noting that the NIH unit the National Center for Complementary and Integrative Health, NCCIH is now embarking on supporting research that will assess the impact on health from experiences outside treatment clinics: from time in nature and participating in the arts — the emerging “social prescribing.”
+It is also worth noting that the NIH unit the National Center for Complementary and Integrative Health, NCCIH is now embarking on supporting research that will assess the impact on health from experiences outside treatment clinics: from time in nature and participating in the arts — along with physician prescriptions for fetus and vegetables, occasionally referred to as “social prescribing.”
 The 2017 National Health Interview Survey (NHIS: which has tracked overall consumer use of complementary and integrative health care options since the early 2000s) found that from 2012 to 2017 the use of yoga and meditation among U.S. children (aged 4 to 17 years) in the previous 12 months significantly increased.
 The study did not indicate whether any of this growth was attributable to K-12 school programs.
 NCCIH reports on these findings here.

 In the meantime, what is your experience with bringing SEL into your schools or system?
 And if that is happening, do you find overlaps with school wellness programs?
 We plan to hold a webinar in the coming months on this important subject.
 We would appreciate your guidance on questions you may have or think should be addressed.
 Drop an email to: wholehealthK12@gmail.com.